Jawun Executive Secondments

 Video from the Jawun site where Corporate partners talk about the benefits of Jawun.

-Jawun is a Residential Secondment
+What does a Residential Secondment Involve?

 A Jawun secondment is likely to be both a challenging and rewarding experience.
 As a live-in residential program, it offers cultural immersion in a new kind of working environment.
 Participants often report that, at the beginning of the secondment, they are frequently working out of their comfort zone.
 However, in a recent review of the Jawun program, 80% of secondees reported that their Jawun secondment was the most impactful development program they had ever attended.